A Call to Unity and Work: Freedmen Must Move Forward Together

 - 2 min read

-For generations, the descendants of American slavery have carried the weight of unfinished work.
-Our families endured chattel slavery, Reconstruction betrayal, Jim Crow, and systemic exclusion from the economic and political systems that built this country.
+For generations, As Descendants of American Slaves, our families have carried the weight of unfinished work.
+Our ancestors endured chattel slavery in the United States, Reconstruction betrayal, Jim Crow, and systemic exclusion from the economic and political systems that built this country.
 Today, the responsibility of finishing that work rests with us.

 The Freedmen Reparations Fund Trust (FRFT) and Freedmen Nation are issuing a clear call to action.

-This is a call to all organizations, institutions, and community leaders who claim to represent the descendants of American slavery — including those operating under the terms Freedmen, ADOS, FBA, Negro, and other historically connected identities.
+This is a call to all organizations, institutions, and community leaders who claim to represent As Descendants of American Slaves — including those operating under the terms Freedmen, ADOS, FBA, Negro, and other historically connected identities.
 While these terms may differ, the historical reality that binds our families is the same: we are the descendants of those enslaved in the United States.

 The work before us is too important to remain divided by labels.

 For too long, energy has been spent debating terminology, branding, and ideological differences while the structural issues affecting our communities continue largely unaddressed.
-The descendants of American slavery face serious challenges that require coordinated, organized, and sustained institutional work.
+As Descendants of American Slaves, we face serious challenges that require coordinated, organized, and sustained institutional work.

 This includes: